cn0047/stash/ed/mySql/README.md

 Aggregate (summary) functions such as COUNT(), MIN(), and SUM() ignore NULL values.
 The exception to this is COUNT(*), which counts rows

+####

+Max key length is 767 bytes.

+If you use latin1 then the largest column you can index is varchar(767), but if you use utf8 then the limit is varchar(255).
+There is also a separate 3072 byte limit per index.
+The 767 byte limit is per column.
+So you can include multiple columns (each 767 bytes or smaller) up to 3072 total bytes per index.
+Using **innodb_large_prefix** allows you to include columns up to 3072 bytes long in InnoDB indexes.

 ####Optimizations
 ````sql
 force index (createdAt)